-The first newsletter was released on July 1, 1961 reporting on the John A. Baker, Chairman of the Committee on Examination another fine report which should be of special istate boards. mid-year meeting at the Union League Club in Chicago, IL.
-The Replies to the question received from forty h the overall es as a win Committee on Examinations - John Baker, Chair newsletter consisted of reports from: Pra Committee on Special Projects - Earl Lockhart, Chair allo Committee on State Board Activities - William Gasser, Chair Committee on Regional Meetings - Sherman Shapiro, Chair Committee on Education - Paul Garner, Chair 2.
-Committee on Standards - Otto Butterly 3.
-Committee on Meetings - William Deeming, Chair ei he Association of CPA Examiners, now known as NASBA, was a solid and respected organization by the end of its first half century.
+The Association is expected to end the year with a cash balance of $\$4,\!000.$ he Association of CPA Examiners, now known as NASBA, was a solid and respected organization by the end of its first half century.
 Its past leaders had been among the profession's most accomplished individuals, and that was not to change in the second half century.
 The second half century began under the leadership of Ralph Johns, a distinguished partner in the Chicago office of Haskins & Sells (the same firm affiliation as Homer Dunn, the first president in 1908).
 Johns was followed by P. K. Seidman, managing partner of the Memphis office of his family firm of Seidman and Seidman (now BDO Seidman).